electron/asar/README.md

 `9007199254740991` and is about 8PB in size.
 We didn't store `size` in UINT64 because file size in Node.js is represented as `Number` and it is not safe to convert `Number` to UINT64.

+`hashes` is an object consisting of key-value pairs where the key is the identifier of a hashing algorithm and the value is the base64 encoded hash of the file.

 [pickle]: https://chromium.googlesource.com/chromium/src/+/master/base/pickle.h
 [node-pickle]: https://www.npmjs.org/package/chromium-pickle